fully-forged/memento/README.md

 Please check [`config/config.exs`](https://github.com/fully-forged/memento/blob/master/config/config.exs), configuration options are documented there.

+## Documentation

+A copy of the documentation is available at <https://memento-docs.surge.sh>.

 ## Development

 You will need a series of environment variables (for authentication against the sources APIs).